 Kevin Rader, Director, Administrative Division

-Kevin Rader has served as the assistant director of the Department of Criminal Justice Training Administrative Division since 2009.
+Kevin Rader has served as the Director of the Department of Criminal Justice Training Administrative Division since 2018.

 Rader began his career at DOCJT in 2001 as a network analyst, after a stint as a computer analyst for Lexmark.
 In 2004, he was promoted to Information Systems Branch manager where he helped facilitate streamlining the database merger and numerous other business processes.
 He also worked closely with the fiscal management staff to streamline the billing process for DOCJT’s pay-for-training agencies.